Youngtrust/VS-code-setting-config/README.md

-5.start & run front-end locally
+start & run front-end locally

 check if you have download npm in your computer: